osism/osism.github.io/docs/guides/operations-guide/openstack/day2-operations/project-manager.md

 #### Special Project: images

 With this special Project you can share all images uploaded into this project to all other project in your domain which has set the property `has-shared-images`, which is by default set.
-Per default, only the domain admin user has access to this project, other domain users won't see this.
-If you want your domain users also have access to upload some images you need to give them access in Openstack.
+Alsoi only the domain-admin user has access to this project, other domain users won't see this, they will find the uploaded images in their projects.
+If you want your grant other domain users also access to upload some images, you need to give them access to the images Project in Openstack.

 ```
 $ python3 src/create.py --domain democompany --name images